Novel Policy Seeking with Constrained Optimization: Experiments

 \section{Experiments}

 According to Proposition 2, the novelty reward $r_{int}$ in Eq.(\ref{constr}) under our novelty metric can be unbiasedly approximated by $r_{\mathrm{int}}=\min_{\theta_j\in \Theta_{ref}} \overline{D}_{W}^{\rho_\theta}(\theta(a|s_t),\theta_j(a_j|s_t))$.
 We thus utilize this novelty metric directly throughout our experiments.
-We apply different novel policy seeking methods, namely WSR, TNB, CTNB, and IPD, to the backbone RL algorithm PPO~\citep{schulman2017proximal}.
+We apply different novel policy generation methods, namely WSR, TNB, CTNB, and IPD, to the backbone RL algorithm PPO~\citep{schulman2017proximal}.
 The extension to other popular RL algorithms is straightforward.
 More implementation details are depicted in Appendix \ref{ImpleDetail}.

-Experiments in the work of Henderson et al. show that one can simply change the random seeds before training to get policies that perform differently~\cite{henderson2018deep}.
-Therefore, we also use PPO with varying random seeds as a baseline method for novel policy seeking.
-And we use the averaged differences between policies learned by this baseline as the default threshold in CTNB and IPD.
-Algorithm~\ref{algo_IPD} and Algorithm~\ref{algo_CTNB} show the pseudo code of IPD and CTNB based on PPO, where the blue lines show the addition to the primal PPO algorithm.
+Experiments in the work of \cite{henderson2018deep} show that one can simply change the random seeds before training to get policies that perform differently.
+Therefore, we use PPO with varying random seeds as a baseline method for novel policy generation and use the averaged differences between policies learned by this baseline as the \textbf{default threshold} $r_0$ in CTNB and IPD.
+Algorithm~\ref{algo_IPD} and Algorithm~\ref{algo_CTNB} show the pseudo code of IPD and CTNB based on PPO, where the blue lines show the additional code added to the standard PPO.
+Qualitative results can be found in Appendix~\ref{quali_results}.